HaneenMohamed25/CAT_Datathon1.0/README.md

 ---

 ## Workflow
-1. Standardize and concatthe 4 training batches.
+1. Standardize and concating 4 training batches.
 2. Explore the dataset and identify data quality issues.
 3. Handle missing values,and inconsistencies.
 4. Analysing data to gain insights.